Zoran Leković: 1977–90: A change in style and performing in USSR

-After the breakup of Yugoslavia, the pop, jazz and pop rock scene in the region experienced perhaps some of its darkest days.
-The record label PGP-RTS took the initiative, with then management of Djordje Minkov.
-The ambition was to gather the old but new musical forces.
-Lekovic was always a period ahead of his time.
-This is partly why he was such a big success, but also explains why sometimes his creativity was not fully appreciated.
+After the breakup of Yugoslavia, the pop, jazz, and pop rock scene in the region struggled.
+The record label PGP-RTS, then managed by Đorđe Minkov, gathered old and new musical artists.

-Even though his plans in that time were different, he decided once again to accept the offer, or better said, the challenge.
-He wanted to give support to younger colleagues with the experience he had gained.
-He became active on the big festival scene once more, but now as a producer, performer, author of lyrics and occasionally as the author of compositions.
+Leković wanted to give support to younger colleagues with the experience he had gained.
+He became active on the big festival scene once more, but now as a producer, performer, lyricist, and occasionally as a composer.

-In 1991 and 1992, the first two songs that he wrote for singers of folk music, one sung by Biljana Jeftic ("Suzo Jedina" meaning "My Only Tear") and the other sung by Slavko Banjac ("Zaspala mi dusa" meaning "My Soul Fell Asleep") resulted in a large positive reaction from the viewers and the songs had a huge amount of airplay.
-However, this time in Bosnia, Serbia, Macedonia and Montenegro.
-That was now his new market.
+In 1991 and 1992, the first two songs that he wrote for singers of folk music, one sung by Biljana Jeftić ("Suzo Jedina" meaning 'My Only Tear') and the other sung by Slavko Banjac ("Zaspala mi dusa" meaning 'My Soul Fell Asleep') resulted in a large positive reaction from the viewers and the songs had a huge amount of airplay in the former Yugoslav nations.

-In 1992, a group of enthusiasts led by Vojkanom Borisavljevicem initiated the movement of the big music festival in Budva, Pjesma Mediterana in co-production with RTV CG and RTS.
-For 3 years in a row, 1993/94/95, he appeared at this festival as the singer and writer of the songs "Ti si moj Bog" (meaning "You are My God") which won Award for Best Interpretation, "Probudi se andjele" (meaning "Wake Up Angel") which won Award of the Audience, and "Cinila sis to ti drago" (meaning "You did as you Wished") which won Award for the Best Lyrics.
-In a period of 3 years, together with his wife, he prepared the second album, but this time as the author of lyrics, performer, and co-producer with the arranger Laza Ristovski.
-The album was called "Reci mi" (meaning "Tell Me") published by PGP RTS in 1993.
-One of the episodes of the popular TV show "Muzicki portreti" was dedicated to this album.
-In 1996, in sales, he appeared with one more album, "Linija dodira" (meaning "Line of Touch"), also published by PGP-RTS.
+In 1992, a group of enthusiasts led by Vojkan Borisavljević initiated the movement of the big music festival in Budva, Pjesma Mediterana in co-production with RTV CG and RTS.
+For 3 years in a row (1993–95), he appeared at this festival as the singer and writer of the songs "Ti si moj Bog" ('You Are My God'), which won Award for Best Interpretation; "Probudi se anđele" ('Wake Up Angel'), which won Award of the Audience; and "Cinila sis to ti drago" ('You Did as You Wished'), which won the Award for the Best Lyrics.
+In a period of three years, together with his wife, he prepared the second album, but this time as the lyricist, performer, and co-producer with the arranger Laza Ristovski.
+The album was called Reci mi ('Tell Me') published by PGP-RTS in 1993.
+One of the episodes of the popular TV show Muzički portreti ('Musical Portraits') was dedicated to this album.
+In 1996, in sales, he appeared with one more album, Linija dodira ('Line of Touch'), also published by PGP-RTS.
 On this album, as bonus tracks, there were previously published songs (with independent festival labels).

-From 1993, Lekovic has been heavily involved in producing star singers.
-He has produced and written lyrics for songs which appear in over 30 CD's of different artists.
-Many of which were hit songs and won several awards.
-He produced and wrote for almost all major performers of folk and pop music, that include Ogi Radivojevic, Merima Njegomir, Adrijana Bozovic, Marija Serifovic, Sanja Đorđević, Tose Proeski, Natasa Bekvalac, Goca Trzan, Koktel Bend, Jellena, Cakana, Ekstra Nena, Maja Odzaklijevska etc.
+Beginning in 1993, Leković has been heavily involved in producing.
+He has produced and written lyrics for songs which appear in over thirty albums of different artists, many of which were hit songs and won several awards.
+He produced and wrote for almost all major performers of folk and pop music, that include Ogi Radivojević, Merima Njegomir, Adrijana Božović, Marija Serifović, Sanja Đorđević, Tose Proeski, Natasa Bekvalac, Goca Trzan, Koktel Bend, Jellena, Cakana, Ekstra Nena, Maja Odzaklijevska, and others.